Securiti launches Gencore AI, a holistic solution to build Safe Enterprise AI with proprietary data - easily

 An organization can only collect data for which it has gained explicit consent from the data subject.
 At the same time, it must have options for data subjects to easily withdraw or revoke their consent.
 Once consent is withdrawn, proper measures must be taken to ensure that the data subject’s data is not collected in any form.

-An organization has the responsibility to properly inform all users that visit their website why their data needs to be collected and whether it will be shared with any third parties.
+An organization has the responsibility to properly inform all users who visit their website why their data needs to be collected and whether it will be shared with any third parties.
 The PDPA requires a data controller to inform a data subject by written notice of the following:

 • That the personal data of the data subject is being processed and a description of the data;